 Delia Smith Cottage Pie with Leeks Recipe

 Nutrition information is estimated per serving.

-If you don’t like swede, just double the carrots or add celery.
-The root vegetables add bulk and sweetness to the meat sauce.
+Yes.
+Double the carrots or add diced celery instead.
+The root vegetables add bulk and sweetness to the filling.

-If you swap the 1 tbsp of flour for cornflour (mixed with cold water first), the rest of the ingredients are naturally gluten-free.
+Swap the tablespoon of plain flour for cornflour mixed with a little cold water.
+The rest of the ingredients are naturally gluten-free.

+Delia Smith Cottage Pie with Leeks Recipe